lzwjava/blog-source/original/2025-01-26-mesh-router-en.md

 ![](assets/images/cable-tester/netgear.jpg){: .responsive }
 *Source: Walmart.com*{: .caption }

 ## 12V Power for Routers

-A USB voltage step-up cable can be used to power routers with a power bank.
+A USB voltage step-up cable can be used to power routers using a power bank.

+However, in some cases, the step-up cable from a power bank may not be able to set up the router correctly.
+The router may continuously restart.

 {: .centered }
 ![](assets/images/cable-tester/12v.jpg){: .responsive }